 Unfortunately, life ain’t a free-ride so beside his music jobs he also started to gamble, which finally got him to jail.
 Marc was accused of illegal gambling, forging and other “trivial offenses” as he calls it.
 With some help from his father’s influential friends the US authorities finally amnesty Marc, but he had to leave this wonderful country.

 Back in Europe he finally settled down in Vienna.
-Here he does what he can do best: playing music in the good old tradition of americana music, country-rock and outlaw country but with an modern attitude like Hellbound Glory, Sturgill Simpson, Cody Jinks, Blackberry Smoke or Alex Williams.
-So, from time to time Marc Miner steps in front of bigger and smaller crowds or is producing records with songs for the outcasts, misfits, losers and broken-hearted.
+Here he does what he can do best: playing music in the good old tradition of americana music, country-rock and outlaw country but with an modern attitude like Hellbound Glory, Sturgill Simpson, Cody Jinks, Blackberry Smoke or Whiskey Myers.
+He released several singles and his first studio album “Smile When You’re Wasted” in October 2020 and is currently working on his second one “Last Heroes” scheduled for release in 2022.
+And from time to time Marc Miner steps in front of bigger and smaller crowds to perform his original songs and covers for the outcasts, misfits, losers and broken-hearted.